drobotun/gostcrypto/README.rst

 - **gostrandom**: The module implements functions for generating pseudo-random sequences in accordance with R 1323565.1.006-2017.
 - **gosthmac**: The module implements the functions of calculating the HMAC message authentication code in accordance with R 50.1.113-2016.
 - **gostpbkdf**: The module implements the password-based key derivation function in accordance with R 50.1.111-2016.
+- **gostoid**: The module implements generating identifiers for cryptographic objects.

 Installation
 """"""""""""